 - Purpose: As public speakers, we have the ability to influence our audiences.
 We can inform, entertain, persuade or motivate them.
 Words are powerful things; we have the responsibility to use them properly and for a constructive purpose.

-In Drive Pink does not only discuss the science of motivation; he has developed a 50-page toolkit – and I kid you not, it is a real toolkit – full of exercises, suggestions, websites, book suggestions and more, all of which is designed to help you bring more drive to the different professional and personal aspects of your life.
+In Drive Pink does not only discuss the science of motivation; he has developed a 50-page toolkit full of exercises, suggestions, websites, book suggestions and more, all of which can help you bring more drive to the different professional and personal aspects of your life.